Hey – It’s been quite a year.

-It was such a blast hanging out with friends and the experience of spending a morning helping to rebuild an elementary school that was ravaged by Hurricane Irma was one of the most impactful experiences I have ever had.
+It was such a blast hanging out with those friends!
+Sometimes time away from home is good.
+We also had the experience of spending a morning helping to rebuild an elementary school that was ravaged by Hurricane Irma.
+This was one of the most impactful experiences I have ever had.

-I was spoiled by the brands who sponsored the conference, I ate well, I drank a lot, I got the right amount of vitamin D, I relaxed, I spent time with my sister who came with me to look after Little Man and brought her two boys as well.
+Everyone there was spoiled by the brands who sponsored the conference.
+I ate well, I drank a lot, I got the right amount of vitamin D!
+I relaxed, I spent time with my sister who came with me to look after Little Man and brought her two boys as well.
 Also, I experienced SNUBA which is a hybrid between snorkeling and scuba diving, sailed into the sunset on a catamaran and got sand everywhere.
 Time well spent!

 As I look back on the last almost 3,000 words, I realize I didn’t even get to all the amazing hikes, music festivals and outside excursions we had around Ontario!
 There’s still a few hikes I have yet to write up about for this site.